 What is the difference between a guarantor and a co-borrower?

 If you’re a co-borrower, you are listed on the loan as a borrower and are jointly liable for the debt.
-If you are a guarantor, you are not listed on the loan as a borrower, and you only become responsible for the debt when the borrower defaults on the loan.
+If you are a guarantor, you are not listed on the loan as a borrower, and you only become responsible for the debt if the borrower defaults on the loan.

 Can becoming a guarantor affect my credit report?